ZhiyunLab/CsQA/desc.md

 ## Experiment Details:
 In our experiments, we used the pre-trained ALBERT-xxlarge-v2 model from https://github.com/google-research/ALBERT.
-The accuracy is 80.9%/80.0%/80.5%/81.2%/80.4% on the dev dataset(using 5 seeds).
+The accuracy is 83.7%/76.5% on the dev/test dataset.
+And the single model's accuracy is 80.9%/80.0%/80.5%/81.2%/80.4% on the dev dataset(using 5 different seed).
 The parameters are listed as below:
 - `sequence_summary function` concatenate the last 4 layers of ALBERT
 - `classifier function` use a fc-layer
 - MAX_SEQ_LENGTH = 80